-TRIO Programs are very effective and many students from low-income families depend on these programs to succeed academically in high school and college.
-In fact, since 1965, an estimated 2.2 million students have graduated from college with the special assistance and support of TRIO programs.
+TRIO programs are very effective and many students from low-income families depend on these programs to succeed academically in high school and college.
+In fact, since 1965, an estimated 5 million students have graduated from college with the special assistance and support of TRIO programs.
 Students are now being served at approximately 938 colleges and universities, nationwide.

-RONALD E. MCNAIR POST-BACCALAUREATE ACHIEVEMENT “McNair"programs are designed to encourage low-income and minority undergraduates to consider careers in college teaching, as well as, prepare for doctoral study.
-Currently there are 156 McNair programs, serving 3,774 students.
+Ronald E. McNair Post-Baccalaureate Achievement "McNair"programs are designed to encourage low-income and minority undergraduates to consider careers in college teaching, as well as, prepare for doctoral study.
+Currently, there are 187 projects, serving more than 5,200 students.
 There are no McNair programs within the Kansas City area at this time.